vespr-wallet/ledger-cardano-plus/README.md

 ## Overview

 Ledger Nano devices are the perfect hardware wallets for managing your crypto & NFTs on the go.
-This Flutter package is a plugin for the [ledger_flutter](https://pub.dev/packages/ledger_cardano) package to get accounts and sign transactions using the Algorand blockchain.
+This Flutter package is a plugin for the [ledger_flutter](https://pub.dev/packages/ledger_cardano) package to get accounts and sign transactions using the Cardano blockchain.

 ## Getting started